-Starting August 1, 2017, all attorneys applying for such a license must submit an application for character and fitness investigation, supporting documents, and an application fee.
+All attorneys applying for such a license must submit an application for character and fitness investigation, supporting documents, and an application fee.

 Limited License Application Process

-Thank you for your interest in applying for a limited license in New Mexico!
+Thank you for your interest in applying for a limited license in New Mexico.
 The application comes in two parts, and each part is submitted and administered concurrently.
-You will receive your limited license while your character and fitness investigation is ongoing, and must certify to the Court in your limited license application that you have submitted your character and fitness application.
+You will receive your limited license while your character and fitness investigation is ongoing, and must certify to the Court in your limited license application that you have already submitted your character and fitness application.

-- An application for the license itself [link], which is submitted to the New Mexico Supreme Court.
+- An application for the limited license itself [link], which is submitted to the New Mexico Supreme Court.

 The character and fitness application requires information and documents from a number of sources, and we ask that you take care to keep track of the documents you’ve submitted by keeping copies in your own files.
 Please note that the application can take as long as six months to process and cannot be sped up by Board staff.